cds-snc/gcds-docs/src/en/contact/contact.md

 date: 'git Last Modified'
 ---

-# About GC Design System

-## Build modern, accessible, human government services people can use

-GC Design System pairs code with designs and guidance based on federal standards and accessibility best practice.
-Reusable [components]({{ links.components }}) and [styles]({{ links.foundations }}) help you to build forms, websites, and applications.

-This is a design system for the Canadian Digital Service built by a small team of public servants.
-We believe modern, efficient design and development can improve the quality of people's experiences with government services.
-We hope to raise the bar for consistent, inclusive user interfaces across digital products.

-GC Design System works in the environment you want to work in.
-You'll get the same patterns and styles across products and browsers without having to code from scratch or redefine values.
-It works independently of GC Web and the Web Experience Toolkit (WET).

-Have questions?
-Something you'd change or you'd like to see?
-Share your feedback to help us improve GC Design System for you.
+# Contact us

+GC Design System is being built by the Canadian Digital Service.
+In this testing phase, public servants can try out and use the design system.

+Learn more <gcds-link href="{{ links.about }}">about us</gcds-link>.

+## Collaborate with us

+We’re committed to building with the people who use our products.
+We’re iterating based on your needs and those of the people you serve.

 <hr class="my-500" />

-## Contact us

-Ask us about GC Design System, make a suggestion, or request a component you'd like to see.

-Fill out this form or submit an issue through GitHub for <gcds-link external href="{{ links.githubTokensIssues }}" target="_blank">tokens</gcds-link>, <gcds-link external href="{{ links.githubIssues }}" target="_blank">components</gcds-link>, or <gcds-link external href="{{ links.githubDocsIssues }}" target="_blank">documentation</gcds-link>.
+## Share your feedback to help improve GC Design System

+We’d like to talk to you.
+Get in touch to request a demo, ask a question, or meet with us.

 <form class="my-500 contact-us-form" name="contactEN" method="post" style="min-height: 32rem;" action="/api/submission">
   <input type="hidden" name="form-name" value="contactEN" />